 There are several ATMs around the city, many of which are located just inside or right outside of a bank.
 Fees may vary depending on your bank policies and the specific ATM.

-Note: This post contains affiliate links which help us keep the blog running.
+Disclaimer: This post contains affiliate links that help us keep the blog running.
 When used, we may earn a small commission at no additional cost to you.
-Thank you for your support!
+Learn more about our affiliates in our Terms of Service.
+Thank you for all the support!